Minyus/Python_Packages_for_Pipeline_Workflow/README.md

 https://github.com/quantumblacklabs/kedro

 Released in May 2019 by QuantumBlack/McKinsey & Company.
-Kedro enables you to define pipelines in Python code (an independent Python module).
+Kedro enables you to define pipelines using `Pipeline` class in Python code (an independent Python module).

 ### Pros: